 The trail branches into two routes to the lake.

 The hike back is relatively straightforward!
-With the shallow grade of the trail, it was pretty easy on the knees!
+With the shallow grade of the trail, it was pretty easy on the knees.

 What to Pack for Your Blue Lake Hike

-The Blue Lake Trail is a spectacular trail in North Cascades and is relatively easy.
+The Blue Lake Trail is a spectacular trail in the North Cascades and is relatively easy.
 Here is a short guide of what you should bring on the trail with you!

 As always, you should bring the ten essentials of hiking with you.
 If you’re not sure what the ten essentials of hiking are, you can read about them here!